MuJiongan/Jammming/README.md

 [Deployed using surge](https://reactsavetoplaylistjamming.surge.sh/)

-I made it the knowledge of react components, passing state, and requests with the Spotify API.
+I made it with the knowledge of react components, passing state, and requests with the Spotify API.